- Editor Rating

 With a steep price-point of $3,499, the 5D Mark IV is a much tougher sell than the 5D Mark III which launched in a market where it was the top contender in its price-point.
 Since the mirrorless market has brought more innovative and affordable competition, traditional DSLRs from Nikon and Canon are still playing catch up.

 If you are a diehard Canon user, the 5D Mark IV might be a worthwhile upgrade for you (especially for a wedding/event photographer).
 From someone who made a switch from Canon to Sony in the past, I will say I do not regret my decision having used Canon’s newest flagship model.
-With the ability to adapt Canon’s EF lens line easily to Sony or Panasonic, the brand switch is a lot less intimidating, and Canon just isn’t pulling out all the stops to maintain their dwindling market share.
+With the ability to adapt Canon’s EF lens line easily to a modern Sony or Panasonic body, the brand switch is a lot less intimidating and Canon just isn’t pulling out all the stops to maintain their dwindling market share.